Back to Blog

 Fixed Price

-Pros: Budget certainty.
+Pros: budget certainty.
 You know exactly what you will pay.

 Time and Material (Hourly)

-Best for: Projects with evolving requirements, research-heavy phases, or when you want maximum flexibility to change direction based on user feedback or market conditions.
+Best for: projects with evolving requirements, research-heavy phases, or when you want maximum flexibility to change direction based on user feedback or market conditions.

 Dedicated Team

-Pros: Deep product knowledge within the team.
+Pros: deep product knowledge within the team.
 Full control over priorities.
 Most cost-effective for long engagements.
 The team becomes genuinely invested in your product's success.

 A Realistic Budget Summary for 2026